oplabs/primestaked-eth/README.md

 # Claiming SSV token

-Thanks to the [incentive program](https://forum.ssv.network/t/incentivized-mainnet-program/1203) from SSV, Openzeppelin Defender Relayer can claim SSV token each months.
-Follow the following step to claim it:
+Thanks to the [incentive program](https://forum.ssv.network/t/incentivized-mainnet-program/1203) from SSV, Openzeppelin Defender Relayer can claim SSV tokens each month.
+Follow these steps to claim them:

 - Go on https://ssvscan.io/claim/
-- Using RabbyWallet (or equivalent), impersonnate Relayer address
+- Using RabbyWallet (or equivalent), impersonate Relayer address
 - Click "Claiming Rewards" (green button)
 - Open the RabbyWallet pop-up
 - Click on "View Raw", it should open the transaction data by default.
 - Copy the `data` section, it should be something like 0x1a4e41c2...
 This is the PAYLOAD.
-- On terminal, on the root of the repo, run:
+- In a terminal, on the root of the repo, run:
   - `npx hardhat --network mainnet claimSSV --payload PAYLOAD` to claim the SSV token and transfer them to the relayer.
   - `npx hardhat --network mainnet balance  --symbol SSV ` to check how many SSV token hold the relayer.
   - `npx hardhat --network mainnet transfer --amount AMOUNT --symbol SSV --to MULTI_SIG` to transfer SSV token to multisig.
-Note, amount should be in ether, for example if you want to transfer `48927251356344789668` tokens, write `48.927`.
-This is important to remove some decimals, otherwise transaction may fail.
+The amount should be in ether.
+For example, if you want to transfer `48927251356344789668` tokens, write `48.927`.
+This is important to remove some decimals otherwise the transaction may fail.

 # Credits